LordLuceus/melvin/README.md

 ### Roll Shortcuts

 You can also save rolls that you use often to allow you to reroll them quickly.
 These roll shortcuts are tied both to you and the server.
-This means that you can have the same shortcut on multiple servers and have them all be different rolls. to do this, you type /save, press enter, enter the name e.g fireball, press enter, type in the roll e.g 6d6, and hit enter.
+This means that you can have the same shortcut on multiple servers and have them all be different rolls.
+To do this, type `/save`, press enter, enter the name, e.g. fireball, press enter, type in the roll, e.g. 6d6, and hit enter.
 To roll it, simply type `/roll fireball`.
 The `list` and `clear` command allow you to interact with your saved rolls.
 The `list` command lists all saved rolls and the `clear` command clears all saved rolls.
 The `clear` command can take an optional argument of a roll name and will clear that roll.